Contrast-Security-OSS/docs/content/admin/teamserver/config/integration/SSO.md

 * You may receive a warning dialog regarding the implications of changing authentication - please read it carefully before proceeding.
 * Use the provided information to set up Contrast with your identity provider
 * Provide a name for your identity provider as well as the associated metadata in order to connect to Contrast
-* Test the configuration using the Test button.
+* Test the configuration using the **Test** button.
 If an error occurs, a debug log will be provided for troubleshooting.
 This test will only validate the metadata and Contrast's ability to connect to the IDP.
 * Once successfully tested, click **Finish**.
-* Open a new browser window, Private Browsing Session or Incognito window and attempt the SSO login with your account.
-If you are unsuccessful at logging in then go back to the browser where you are still logged in and disable SSO for the Organization and contact support.
+* Open a **new** browser window, Private Browsing Session or Incognito window and attempt the SSO login with your account.
+If you are unsuccessful, go back to the browser where you are still logged in and disable SSO for the Organization, then contact Support.

 >**NOTE:** Should you need to edit your SSO configuration later, you may do so inline within the Single Sign-On tab.